eclipse-cyclonedds/cyclonedds/docs/manual/config/cyclonedds_specifics.rst

 mode, it is willing to accept key hash, provided it is of a form that contains the key values in an unmangled form.

-If an RTI DDS data writer disposes an instance with a key of which the serialised representation may be larger than 16 bytes, this problem is likely to occur.
+If an RTI DDS DataWriter disposes an instance with a key of which the serialised representation may be larger than 16 bytes, this problem is likely to occur.
 In practice, the most likely cause is using a key as string, either unbounded, or with a maximum length larger than 11 bytes.
 See the DDSI specification for details.

-In *strict* mode, there is interoperation with RTI DDS, but at the cost of incredibly high CPU and network load, caused by a Heartbeats and AckNacks going back-and-forth between a reliable RTI DDS data writer and a reliable Eclipse Cyclone DDS data reader.
+In *strict* mode, there is interoperation with RTI DDS, but at the cost of incredibly high CPU and network load, caused by a Heartbeats and AckNacks going back-and-forth between a reliable RTI DDS DataWriter and a reliable Eclipse Cyclone DDS data reader.
 The problem is that once Eclipse Cyclone DDS informs the RTI writer that it has received all data (using a valid AckNack message), the RTI writer immediately publishes a message listing the range of available sequence numbers and requesting an acknowledgement, which becomes